Manta-Network/docs/docs/manta/Technology.md

 2. While an L2 solution may not be malicious, many front-running opportunities exist by taking advantage of the underlying blockchain design.
 Manta’s decentralized design, paired with privacy built into L1, provides front-running resilience.

 3. Finally, Manta will be DeFi-ready.
-We provide cryptographically secure schemes for both anonymous payment and anonymous exchange.
-While L2 solutions may support private payments, it is currently unclear how on-chain anonymous exchanges will be supported in a scalable manner.
+We provide cryptographically secure schemes for both privacy-preserving payment and exchange.
+While L2 solutions may support private payments, it is currently unclear how on-chain privacy-preserving exchanges will be supported in a scalable manner.

 ---